Siphon880gh/devbrain/API Services (Google Cloud Console and more)/_Google Cloud Console/Full Workflow - Adding API Service, OAuth2, Client ID and Secret, then Authenticate OAuth2 for a refresh token.md

 ---

-Now let's try to authenticate with OAuth2.
-For our particular example, our app only needs one user to sign in for it to work.
-We have code that gets the OAuth2 URL and watches for an api endpoint being hit from the OAuth2 pages opening the custom callback URL:
+Now let’s try authenticating with OAuth2.

+Your app connects to Google using a **Client ID** and **Client Secret**, then generates a URL for the Google OAuth2 consent screen.

+In this example, the app only needs **one Google user** to sign in for everything to work because it's a backend cli.
+The master account signs into the backend cli then it will work 24/7.
+However the same process works for public users signing in to use your app.

+The code does two main things:

+1. Generates the OAuth2 consent screen URL.
+2. Starts a local API endpoint that waits for Google to redirect back to your custom callback URL.

+In our app, we run the script (`npm run oauth:desktop`) to begins the OAuth2 login flow because it will output the OAuth2 URL into the terminal:

+Copy/paste and visit the OAuth2 in the web browser:

 ![[Pasted image 20260501163348.png]]